apeksha1403/Trade-Ledger-Interactive-Dashboard/README.md

 ## 📁 How to Use

 1. Clone or download the repository.
-2. Open the dashboard images in `/assets`.
+2. Open the dashboard images .
 3. Use the README as a strategic guide.
 4. Explore the live dashboard via the web link.